-layers are considered in the computation of the flexural response of the lithosphere.
-The geometry and thickness of the mechanical layers depend on the lithological layering and on the stress field.
-Since both evolve during the numerical experiment, the mechanical structure is re-computed at each numerical step.
-Vertical deflections (w) of the competent portions of the crust and mantle lithosphere due to change in the stress applied at their boundaries are treated as instantaneous deflections of flexible layers [Appendix A].
-Deformation of the ductile crust, driven by the deflection of the competent layers that bound the low viscosity lower crustal channel, is modelled as a flow of a non-Newtonian fluid in a channel of variable thickness.
+to change in the stress applied at their boundaries are treated as instantaneous deflections of flexible layers (Appendix 1).
+Deformation of the ductile lower crust is driven by deflection of the bounding competent layers.
+This deformation is modelled as a viscous non-Newtonian flow in a channel of variable thickness.
 No horizontal flow at the axis of symmetry of the range (x = 0) is allowed.
-Away from the mountain range, where the channel has a nearly constant thickness, the flow is computed according to the thin channel approximation [Appendix B].
-Since the conditions for this approximation are not satisfied in the thickened region, we use a semi-analytical solution for the ascending flow fed by remote channel source [Appendix C].
-The distance al at which the channel flow approximation is replaced by a formulation for the ascending flow, equals to 1 to 2 thicknesses of the channel, depending on the integrated strength of the upper crust [Appendixes B and C].
-Since the common brittle-elastic-dutile rheology profiles imply decoupling between the mantle and crust [Fig. 2a], in particular where the crust is thick, deformation of the crust is expected to be relatively insensitive to what happens in the mantle.
-Shortening of the mantle lith-osphere is therefore neglected.
+Away from the mountain range, where the channel has a nearly constant thickness, the flow is computed from thin channel approximation (Appendix 2).
+Since the conditions for this approximation are not satisfied in the thickened region, we use a semi-analytical solution for the ascending flow fed by remote channel source (Appendix 3).
+The distance a_l at which the channel flow approximation is replaced by the formulation for ascending flow, equals 1 to 2 thicknesses of the channel.
+The latter depends on the integrated strength of the upper crust (Appendixes 2) and 3).
+Since the common brittle-elastic-dutile rheology profiles imply mechanical decoupling between the mantle and the crust (Fig. 3), in particular in the areas where the crust is thick, deformation of the crust is expected to be relatively insensitive to what happens in the mantle.
+Shortening of the mantle lithosphere can be therefore neglected.
 Naturally, this assumption will not directly apply if partial coupling of mantle and crustal lithosphere occurs (e.g., Ter Voorde et al., 1998; Gaspar-Escribano et al., 2003).
-For this reason, in the next sections, we present a less constrained fully numerical model, in which the conditions on the crust-mantle interface are not pre-described.
+For this reason, in the next sections, we present unconstrained fully numerical model, in which there is no pre-described conditions on the crust-mantle interface.

-The various equations define the mechanical structure of the lithosphere, flexure of the competent layers, ductile flow in the ductile crust, erosion and sedimentation at the surface are solved at each numerical iteration as depicted in the following flow-chart:
+Equations that define the mechanical structure of the lithosphere, flexure of the competent layers, ductile flow in the ductile crust, erosion and sedimentation at the surface are solved at each numerical iteration following the flow-chart: